 In contrast with many countries around the world, it is possible to drive a kart on public roads in Japan.

-According to Nintendo, such use of its characters constitute a copyright infringement because the company has never given a permission.
+According to Nintendo, such use of its characters constitute a copyright infringement because the company has never given permission.

 Source: The Japan Times